VerdelInstruments/dot-d-to-nc/README.md

 Since the Bruker software is not available for Mac, you can use Docker to run the code in a Linux container.
 To begin with, you must have Docker installed.

+**NOTE**: This is a highly memory-intensive program.
+You need to make sure that you have set Docker's memory limit to around 15 GB.

+To set the memory limit for Docker:
+- On macOS or Windows, open Docker Desktop
+- Go to: Settings > Resources > Memory
+- Increase to 16 GB and click "Apply & Restart"

 You must then build the Docker image, using this command:

 ```bash